 DEVELOPMENT means the construction, reconstruction, conversion, structural alteration, relocation or enlargement of any structure; any mining, excavation, landfill or land disturbance, and any non-agricultural use or extension of the use of land.
-For the purposes of this document, redevelopment shall also be included in this definition.

 DISSEMINATE means to scatter or spread widely, as though sowing seed; promulgate extensively; broadcast; disperse.